-- In England, although respondents to the most recent survey (2021) gave an average rating of 8.92 for overall care, only 71.7% of them said they were able to have a discussion about their needs or concerns prior to treatment. - In Northern Ireland, on average respondents rated their overall care as 9 out of 10, in 2018. - In Scotland, also in 2018, 95% of respondents to the survey said their care was positive overall, rating it 7 or more, with an area of improvement identified in the provision of emotional or psychological support by healthcare professionals during their treatment, due to 45% of respondents saying they didn't receive this. - In Wales, 93% of more than 6,700 people living with cancer who took part in the 2016 survey, selected 7 or more out of 10 when rating their care, with 89% of people saying they were treated with dignity and respect.
+- In England, although respondents to the most recent survey (2021) gave an average rating of 8.92 for overall care, only 71.7% of them said they were able to have a discussion about their needs or concerns prior to treatment. - In Northern Ireland, on average respondents rated their overall care as 9 out of 10, in 2018. - In Scotland, also in 2018, 95% of respondents to the survey said their care was positive overall, rating it 7 or more, with an area of improvement identified in the provision of emotional or psychological support by healthcare professionals during their treatment, due to 45% of respondents saying they didn't receive this. - In Wales, 92% of more than 6,000 people treated for cancer in 2020 who took part in the 2021 survey, rated their cancer care as 7 or above out of 10, with 45% assessing this as 'very good' (10 out of 10).
+However, more than two thirds (70%) of respondents said they had not been offered a written care plan, which should be routinely offered to every person with cancer in Wales.

-Unfortunately, in terms of variation in experience, analyses of CPES England highlighted the following:
+Unfortunately, in terms of variation in experience, analyses of CPES England for 2021 highlighted the following: